 If affects are not moored to the body; or if the connection between body and affect is not ineluctable, then a Deleuzian conception of the body ‘in itself’, grounded in and coterminous with its affects, is unsustainable.
 Just as Bacon’s paintings diffuse hysteria away from the body, in Proust affects continually escape the authority of the things and the bodies they apparently point back to.
 Proust’s description of Giotto’s ‘Virtues and Vices of Padua’ seems to anticipate Berlant’s own vocabulary, whereby affective resonances seem detached from a bodily source: the pregnant girl is saturated with ‘envy’ despite offering to ‘particular expression’ of it and, in fact, ‘without expressing […] anything’ at all.
 This chimes with what Berlant calls the ‘recessive aesthetic’, in which the legibility of affective presence lies not in bodily expression, but in atmospheric diffusion.
 Proust says elsewhere that ‘all the feelings we are made to experience by the joy or misfortune of a real person are produced in us only through the intermediary of an image of that joy or that misfortune’.
 Here Proust seems to suggest that affects are unmoored from bodies right from the start, perhaps even that representation is a prerequisite for affective experience of any kind.
 The idea that representation undermines and underlies all presence was theorised by Jacques Derrida, and is the basis for his controversial claim that writing is a supplement to speech, not the other way around, as conventional thinking would have us believe.
 Proust, writing at the fin de siecle, before Derrida was born, seems to prefigure the notion of textuality that Derrida would go on to popularise in the later twentieth-century.
 Proust describes how the novelist could register and produce affective intensity even as he ‘abolishes real people’ because in ‘the apparatus of our emotions, the image [is] the only essential element’.
 In a striking parallel, Proust offers a direct antecedent to Derrida’s notorious proclamation: ‘il n’ya pas de hors-texte’ (‘there is no outside-text’).

 Deleuze’s aim of grasping a body outside of representation is a direct challenge to mid-twentieth century theories of the primacy of representation and representational logic.
 But this attempt to sidestep the problem of representation and presence founders when we properly scrutinise the relationship between bodies and the logic governing the affects that supposedly locate them.
 Whenever affects are legible, they seem continually to outlive or elude their ostensible ‘subject’.
 Opposed to representational logic is Deleuze’s own ‘logic of sensation’.
-But in Bacon’s painting of hysteria and Proust’s literature of memory, sensation itself works to peel apart affects and bodies, unmooring physical entities and emotional resonances, and ensures that Deleuze’s attempt to grasp an ‘interminable presence’ remains frustrated.
+But in Bacon’s hysterical painting and Proust’s literature of memory, sensation itself works to peel apart affects and bodies, unmooring physical entities and emotional resonances, and ensures that Deleuze’s attempt to grasp an ‘interminable presence’ remains frustrated.

 Josh Mcloughlin is co-founder and editor of New Critique.